Last Updated: Jan. 14, 2021

 Intramural Sports, Club Sports and Outdoor Adventures will be required to follow health safety and social distancing guidelines as directed by the university.
 For information regarding these programs, please visit https://campusrec.tulane.edu/.

-Tulane University Dining Services will continue to offer a variety of to-go and packaged meals from retail locations across campus, as well as seated, all-you-care-to-eat dining in the Dining Room at the Commons and Green Wave Grille.
-In addition to our existing dining venues, a structure has been added on the Berger Family Lawn to provide extra serving and seating space.
-Additionally, Dining Services is launching a new online ordering app that will allow students to order meals for pick-up or on-campus delivery.
+Tulane University Dining Services will continue to offer a variety of to-go and packaged meals from retail locations across campus, as well as seated, all-you-care-to-eat dining in the Dining Room at the Commons, the Pavilion on the Berger Family Lawn and Green Wave Grille.
+Additionally, Dining Services will continue to offer online ordering through the GrubHub app, which enables students to order meals for pick-up or on-campus delivery via delivery zones.
+For spring semester, Dining Services will also be adding a to-go program – Commons To-Go – out of the dining room at the Commons.

-Students are expected to social distance in dining venues.
-This means maintaining at least 6 feet distance from other people.
-While waiting to enter the dining space, waiting in-line, or sitting at tables, social distancing must be maintained.
+Students are expected to social distance in dining venues – this means maintaining at least 6 feet distance from other people.
+While waiting to enter the dining space, waiting in line or exiting social distancing must be maintained.
 Students are expected to wear masks in dining venues except when eating.
-Safety precautions for the fall include frequent cleaning of spaces and surfaces, installation of plexiglass barriers and hand sanitizer stations, transition to full-service rather than self-service, and reduction of capacity in dining venues to maintain social distancing.
+Safety precautions include frequent cleaning of spaces and surfaces, installation of plexiglass barriers and hand sanitizer stations, transition to full-service rather than self-service, and reduction of capacity in dining venues to maintain social distancing.
+Additional clean teams have been added to each shift to clean tables and stations between guests.
 Dining Services staff will complete a daily symptom self-assessment to support the safety of fellow staff and customers.
 In addition, our reciprocal dining plan agreement with Loyola University has been suspended until further notice, and all venues will be closed to non-Tulane affiliates and the general public.

 We have extended dining plan meal swipes to be offered at Le Gourmet featuring Rollin’ n Bowlin’ and Zatarain’s in the LBC Food Court.
 Zatarain’s will feature Simplified recipes (freshly prepared proteins, vegetables, and carbohydrates made without milk, wheat, soy, peanuts, tree nuts, shellfish, eggs, or gluten).